 There's a lodge and a campground not far from Bill's.
 The Little Orleans campground requires a significant effort to climb the steep hill along Oldtown Orleans Rd.
 Campground website

 The Schoolhouse kitchen is an oasis in the heart of a food desert.
-There's an old schoolhouse about a quarter mile from the trail that has been converted into several businesses.
+There's an old schoolhouse about a quarter mile from the C&O Canal that has been converted into several businesses.
 This is where you will find the Schoolhouse Kitchen Cafe, which is located, yes, you guessed it, in the old schoolhouse cafeteria.
-There is nothing fancy about the place, but they will serve you a home cooked meal for under $4.00 and fill up your water bottle with ice cold filtered water.
+There is nothing fancy about this place.
+In fact, it looks like an elementary school.
+It may not look fancy but the place is a cyclists delight.
+They will serve you a home cooked meal for under $4.00 and fill up your water bottle with ice cold filtered water.
+What more could you ask for?

-This is a great place to stop.
+This is a great place to stop offering a number of lodging options.
 An overnight stay in Cumberland is always a good thing.
-This is my son's favorite hotel in the world (maybe because the hot tub).
-I must admit that the hot tub is a welcome treat after a day behind the handlebars.
-There's a cool pedestrian mall (Canal Place) at mile marker '0' where the GAP meets the C&O Canal with a bike shop and a restaurant.
-There are plenty of other lodging options including B&B's as well as mainstream hotels.
-There are also camping options nearby.
+The Fairfield Suites is my son's favorite hotels in the world (maybe because the hot tub).
+I must admit that the pool and hot tub are a welcome treat after a day behind the handlebars.
+There's a cool pedestrian mall (Canal Place) at mile marker '0' where the Great Allegheny Passage meets the C&O Canal with a bike shop and a restaurant.
+Just across from Canal Place is Uncle Jacks.
+This is one of my favorite places to grab dinner and drinks.
+Even though it's a "pizza" place, they have a decent menu with healthier options.
+There are plenty of other lodging options including bed and breakfasts, a hostel, as well as mainstream hotels.
+There are also a couple camping options.
 Cumberland has a gang of lodging options, restaurants, stores, and bike shops.
 If you are starting your journey here, you will have no trouble obtaining bike rentals.
 If your plan includes riding the C&O Canal to D.C., this is a great spot to get your bike serviced, spend the night, or to pick up trail supplies.
-The towns along the C&O are fewer and further between so you may want to stock up.
+The towns along the C&O Canal are fewer and further between so you may want to stock up.
 Cumberland food

 Cumberland bike shops